MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 .
 Teams that don't have slack do not have capacity to change.
 Having slack built in as a regular cadence into your process is vital for continued improvement.
 I'm a proponent of teams doing intential improvement on at worst a weekly cadence.

+To counter the JCurve you need slack.
+When I talk about slack I'm not referring to [SLACK], I am refering to the time a team has to improving their process and upskilling.
+Having slack is vital to adopting new practices.
+Without slack you will not be able to adopt new practices, which means you are not going to be able to speed up.
+I word of advice when creating slack - prefer small regular intervals of learning.
+I have found teams that have small daily and weekly sessions to improve and learn are a lot more effective than teams that take a week or a month to "upskill".